 Abandoned Cart Flow

 These are triggered when a customer places an item in their cart without purchasing it.
 The notifications are sent as follows:

 A reminder that the customer has left an item in their cart.

 2. 6 Hours After Cart Abandonment

 In 6 months, abandoned cart notifications recovered 382 carts from 408 clicks, generating over $19,000.

 In total, revenue from two simple flows generated $39,527.33.

-Once you have set up your email marketing strategy, we recommend implementing push notifications straight away.
+Once you have set up your email marketing strategy, we recommend implementing push straight away.
 This way, once emails are captured via push notifications, you will already have your welcome flow email and subsequent campaigns set up and optimized.